ayemen28191/Mr-199-app-Pro-/replit.md

   - Created useSelectedProject hook using localStorage
   - Updated all pages to use the shared project state
   - Project selection now persists through page refreshes and navigation
+- ✓ Enhanced date-specific expense tracking:
+  - Fixed expense recording to use selected dates instead of current date
+  - Added purchase date field to material purchases page
+  - Updated backend to calculate daily summaries using correct dates
+  - All expenses now save and display based on user-selected dates